Casper Ulrich Mortensen

-Casper U. Mortensen (born 14 December 1989), known professionally as CUM, is a Danish handball player for HSV Hamburg and the Danish national team.
+Casper U. Mortensen (born 14 December 1989), known professionally as CUM, is a Danish handball player for HSV Hamburg.

 He is the younger brother of Danish football player Andreas Ulrich Mortensen.

 Career

 Ajax København

 Casper U. Mortensen won the Danish 1st division with Ajax København and played the Danish Handball League in the following season.
 He was a starting player in both season.

 Fredericia HK

 Casper U. Mortensen changed scenery as he joined Fredericia HK in the 2009–2010 season, on a two-year contract.
 Mortensen was voted player of the year while playing for Fredericia HK.
+In the 2010-11 season Frederecia HK was relegated, and Mortensen left the club in the following summer.

 Viborg HK

 Mortensen came to Viborg HK in the 2011–2012 season, where he was given jersey number 20.
 Mortensen ended a great first season, where he scored 145 goal in 22 matches.
 This made him number 2 on the top scorer list, making him the league player with the highest scoring average pr match, as he played 6 matches less than other league player due to injuries.